clayv/DTSA-5510_Week_4/README.md

-# DTSA-5510 Week 4 Programming Assignment: BBC News Classification
+# BBC News Story Classification
-## May 23, 2022

 This is the Week 3 project for DTSA-5510, Unsupervised Algorithms in Machine Learning, and performs unsupervised learning algorithms to [BBC news stories](https://www.kaggle.com/competitions/learn-ai-bbc/overview) from a machine learning competition on [Kaggle](https://www.kaggle.com).